ajay9634/Ajay-prefix/README.md

 _Note- it's not supported in x86 emu like Exagear, mobox box86 etc.
 Exagear mod Ajay has it's own Ajay prefix which can save game data to Ajay prefix_

-# What is Ajay prefix?
+# ✨ What is Ajay prefix?

-prefix= game save location to d drive/Ajay_prefix/save_data + start menu + bug fix
+[Ajay prefix = game save location to d drive/Ajay_prefix/save_data + Start menu + bug fix]

+It has multiple fixes which are needed in many Games.

+_Note - If it breaks anything, let me know in issues_

-# installation of Ajay prefix
+# ✨ installation of Ajay prefix

 Automatic installation: